Thiago Pantaleão: 2020–2022: Career beginnings and Fim do Mundo

-2023–present: Nova Era and international recognition
+2023–2024: Nova Era and international recognition

+In April 2023, Pantaleão released "Mente Pra Mim," accompanied by a music video set on a basketball court featuring queer-coded imagery and choreography with his backup dancers.
+That same year, he appeared on "Sócia," a single alongside Aretuza Lovi and Lia Clark.
+In September 2023, he collaborated with Lexa on the funk carioca single "Rabisca," produced by Ruxell and filmed in a park in the northern zone of Rio de Janeiro.

 In November 2023, Pantaleão released the EP Nova Era Part.
-I, featuring five tracks including four previously unreleased songs.
-The project served as the first installment of a larger artistic concept examining his past to understand his present identity as an artist.
-The title Nova Era serves as both a reference to the Jardim Nova Era neighborhood where he was born and a symbolic representation of his artistic evolution.
+I, featuring five tracks, four of which were previously unreleased.
+The project served as the first installment of a larger artistic concept examining his past to understand his identity as an artist.
+The title Nova Era references both the Jardim Nova Era neighborhood where he grew up and his artistic evolution.

-The project culminated on August 16, 2024, with the release of the complete album Nova Era, featuring 11 tracks total, including collaborations with Karol Conká on "Sai da Frente" and Luiz Lins on "Mano que Viagem."
-The album explores sonically and aesthetically the Brazilian 1990s and 2000s, drawing from his experiences growing up in suburban Rio de Janeiro and incorporating elements of R&B, Brazilian funk, and pop.

-Pantaleão has performed at Brazilian music festivals, including Rock in Rio in both 2022 and 2024.
-His 2024 performance on September 14 at the Espaço Favela stage featured a 17-song setlist.
+On August 16, 2024, Pantaleão released the complete album Nova Era, featuring 11 tracks total.
+Collaborators include Karol Conká on "Sai da Frente," Luiz Lins on "Mano que Viagem," and N.I.N.A.
+The album draws sonically and aesthetically from Brazil's 1990s and 2000s, incorporating elements of R&B, funk carioca, and pop rooted in his suburban Rio de Janeiro upbringing.
+Pantaleão returned to Rock in Rio in 2024, performing at the Espaço Favela stage on September 14 with a 17-song setlist.

-In September 2024, Pantaleão posted a twerking video as his final post on X/Twitter before the blocking of the platform in Brazil.
-The video attracted attention from international artists including Lil Nas X and accumulated over 1 million views.
+In September 2024, ahead of the blocking of Twitter in Brazil, Pantaleão posted a twerking video as his final post on X/Twitter.
+The video attracted attention from international artists including Lil Nas X and accumulated over one million views.
+In an interview with Out, Pantaleão described the platform as his most personal social network and expressed sadness over its blocking.
+By that point, he had accumulated approximately 1.3 million followers on TikTok, 859,000 on Instagram, and over 26.4 million views on his YouTube channel.